Ole Miss Student Arrested in Connection With Ally Kostial’s Death: Report

-A University of Mississippi student has reportedly been arrested in connection with the death of a 21-year-old sorority sister whose bullet-riddled body was found near a lake about 20 minutes away from campus.
+A University of Mississippi student has reportedly been arrested in connection with the homicide of a 21-year-old sorority sister whose bullet-riddled body was found near a lake about 20 minutes away from campus.

 It was not immediately clear what charges Theesfeld faces.